thetechleila/NYC-Public-Schools-EDA-Pre-and-Post-Pandemic/README.md

-# **Exploratory Data Analysis of the NYC Public School System Before & After Covid**
+# **Exploratory Data Analysis of the NYC Public School System Pre and Post Covid-19 Pandemic**

 ## *Examining Patterns and Trends in Student Demogrpahics, Chronic Absenteeism, and Graduation Rate Data from 2015-2023*
 ___